 Carter’s House aims to reduce financial hardships by providing quality clothing to children in low-income families.
 Located in Building A, Suite #115.

-The City of Dallas Homeless Housing programs is a part of the Office of Homeless Solutions which offers a variety of housing and community services that strengthen communities.
+The City of Dallas Homeless Housing programs is a part of the Office of Homeless Solutions which offers a variety of housing services that strengthen communities.
 Located in Building A, Suite #132B.

 Contact: Angelina Caudillo (214) 671-1291.

 The City of Dallas Home Repair program is a part of the Housing Department, providing loan assistance to low-income homeowners located in Dallas city limits.

 The Dallas Black Chamber of Commerce serves as an advocate for the creation, growth, and general welfare of African American businesses in the Dallas community.
 Located in Building A, Suite #104.

 Dallas Civil Rights Museum

 The Dallas Civil Rights Museum at the MLK Center houses a collection of speeches, books, spoken word, art, and artifacts relevant to the life and times of Dr. Martin Luther King, Jr. This is an effort to inspire people to discover and reconnect with the power of the Civil Rights Movement in America.
 Group tours are available.
 Located in Building A, Suite #118.

 Family Care Connection (FCC) is a community- based organization providing case management, domestic violence prevention/intervention education and support, parent education, life skills and resource and support services to families in Dallas County and surrounding areas.
 Located in Building A, Suite #146.